-This webinar will feature presentations on connected and automated vehicles (CAVs) from two contributors to our Future of Mobility series.
+This webinar featured presentations on connected and automated vehicles (CAVs) from two contributors to our Future of Mobility series.

-You'll also hear updates on CAV-related research at the U's MnCAV Ecosystem from CTS Associate Director Gina Baas and learn about the latest CAV activities at MnDOT's Connected and Automated Vehicles Office from Thomas Johnson-Kaiser.
+The event also featured updates on CAV-related research at the U's MnCAV Ecosystem from CTS Associate Director Gina Baas and the latest CAV activities at MnDOT's Connected and Automated Vehicles Office from Thomas Johnson-Kaiser.

-The webinar will be held in conjunction with a meeting of the CTS Transportation Safety and Mobility Research Council.
+The webinar was held in conjunction with a meeting of the CTS Transportation Safety and Mobility Research Council.

 Rajesh Rajamani is a professor in the Department of Mechanical Engineering and associate director (research) of the Minnesota Robotics Institute at the University of Minnesota.
 His research interests include intelligent transportation systems, autonomous vehicles, sensors, and control system design.
 Rajamani has co-authored more than 170 refereed journal papers, a co-inventor on 17 patents/ patent applications, and the author of Vehicle Dynamics and Control.
 He is a fellow of ASME and has been a recipient of the CAREER award from the National Science Foundation, the Ralph Teetor Award from SAE, the O. Hugo Schuck Award from the American Automatic Control Council, and a number of best paper awards from journals and conferences.